dask/dask/docs/source/dataframe-sql.rst

 These days a database server can be a sharded/distributed system, capable of handling tables with millions of rows.
-Most database implementations are geared towards row-wise retreival and (atomic) updates of small subset of a table.
+Most database implementations are geared towards row-wise retrieval and (atomic) updates of small subset of a table.
 Configuring a database to be fast for a particular sort of query can be challenging, but assuming all your data is already in the database, it may well be the best solution - particularly if you understand